The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 BSocSc (Hons) in Global & China Studies:

-The Programme normally organises the Summer Sojourn I at Tsinghua University in Beijing for the second-year students.
-Students may also choose between Global Work Placement and Summer Sojourn II in European countries during their second or third year of study.
+The Programme normally organises the Summer Sojourn I in Mainland China for the second-year students.
+Students may also choose between Global Work Placement and Summer Sojourn II in European countries during their third or fouth year of study.
 In addition, the Programme encourages and facilitates students to join the internship programmes offered by the Social Sciences Faculty.

 BSocSc (Hons) in Government & International Studies: